chriskrycho/v5.chriskrycho.com/site/essays/Git Workflow for Managing Long-Running Upgrades A.md

 $ git pull
 ```

-Now `master` contains all of the changes I made, though not necessarily in the same order they were in the original upgrade branch that I cherry-picked them from—but that’s fine.
+Now `master` contains all of the changes I made.
+They’re not necessarily in the same order they were in the original upgrade branch that I cherry-picked them from—but that’s fine.
 After all, that’s exactly why they were broken out into discrete commits!
 The commit graph might end up being the *previous* `HEAD` on `master`, then `C`, then `A`, then `B`—the order will just be whatever order they happened to land it:

 <figure>
     <picture>